Policies and Procedures

 All pieces in your portfolio of artwork must be marked with your name, media, dimensions, and month/year completed.

-Applicants must submit a complete application, including all forms and portfolio, online through Slideroom at micaprecollege.slideroom.com .
-Please follow the link to set up an account.
+Applicants must submit a complete application, including all forms and portfolio, online through Slideroom.
+Please follow the Apply Now button to set up an account.
 You will be prompted through the application process.
 The online application option includes all required forms, attachments, and a non-refundable $50 application fee.

 The digital images submitted must fairly and accurately represent the applicant's work and not have been manipulated or altered.
 Each student must submit original works that have been created by herself or himself that do not infringe upon the intellectual property rights of any other individual or entity.
 If a student's work incorporates material, including but not limited to photographs, not created by the student, the student must include an additional copy of any and all such source material in his or her application.